 Waiting to treat baldness can result in significant hair loss, so getting to know the green flags of healthy hair growth and the red flags of hairline recession is a great first step to stopping hair loss in its early stages.

-And, treating male pattern baldness is as easy as doing an online assessment with Pilot, where one of our Australian doctors will create a personalised hair loss treatment plan for you, which is then shipped to your door in discreet packaging.
+And, treating male pattern baldness is as easy as doing an online assessment with Pilot, where one of our Australian practitioners will create a personalised hair loss treatment plan for you, which is then shipped to your door in discreet packaging.

 If you're keen to keep your head of hair, it's wise to get close and comfortable with the stages of male pattern baldness.